atrisovic/weather-panel.github.io/tutorial-content/content/example-step1.md

-# Weather Mortality in the United States, Step 1: Preparing the Weather Data
+# Hands-On Exercise, Step 1: Preparing the Weather Data

 ## Downloading the data